-A kitchen remodeling project can be fun, especially when you work with experienced design/builders.
-But it’s also daunting: so many details!
+A kitchen remodel can be fun, especially when you work with an experienced designer who smooths the way.
+But it is also daunting – so many details!
 Before you get to the fun part such as style and décor and choosing new appliances, consider function first.

 Of course, the function will be a beautiful, well-planned, efficient place to cook.
 But what else do you require from a kitchen space?
 Since remodels are costly investments meant to last from a couple of decades or until you move to another home, you want to make the most of this opportunity.

 Centuries ago, the kitchen was the hub of the home because of the hearth, which provided warmth.
 More than that, it was the cooking, drying and even bathing area.
-We don’t bathe in washtubs anymore, but we do practically everything else in today’s larger kitchens.
-A few examples…
+We do not bathe in washtubs anymore, but we do practically everything else in today’s larger kitchens besides cooking and food preparation.

 - Children may do homework there

 - A desk may serve for meal planning, or as a mini office with a computer